suika3-community/suika3/README.md

 - **NovelML**: A tag-based, human-readable, extensible DSL designed specifically for visual novels.
 It features concise, declarative tags for seamless dialogue and scene control.
-Developers can add custom tags using the Ray language.
+Developers can add custom tags using `Ray`.

 - **Ray**: The robust scripting language for Suika3.
-It utilizes a high-speed JIT compiler on desktop platforms (Sunlight Virtual Machine) and can be compiled into native binaries (Moonlight AOT compiler) for production or mobile environments.
+It utilizes a high-speed JIT compiler on desktop platforms (Sun-Ray JIT Compiler; "陽光") and can be compiled into native binaries (Lunar-Ray AOT Compiler; "月光") for production or mobile environments.
 Ray enables you to make not only VN but also generic 2D games.

 Although Suika3 is designed as a professional tool, you are absolutely welcome to use it just for fun — after all, fun is the driving force